niko1499/CS2223/Project1/readme.txt

 To run my program simply run:
 python Project1.py
 in the command line while in the same directory as my file.

+If you have dificulty installing the Library dependencies I have also encluded a bare bones version to run it enter: python Project1Simple.py in the command line while in the same directory as my file.